-- down procedure (Appendix 1). - In the unlikely event of a death on the premises, the emergency services are called and the appropriate advice is followed.

-Recording of Critical Incident

-- We record serious Health and Safety incidents including those that are reportable to the Health and Safety Executive as above. - We record the date and time of the incident, nature of the event, who was affected, what was done about it, if it was reported to the police, and if so, a crime number.
-Any follow up, or insurance claim made, should also be recorded. - Any incident regarding issues of concern involving a child is recorded in the child's own file.

-Serious Accident or • Sudden Illness

-- The child's parent or carer is contacted at home or on the emergency numbers.
-If there is no reply, telephone the child's general practitioner. - Emergency numbers for every child are kept in the school office as well as in each class's register. - If a child needs to be taken to hospital, a member of staff must accompany them unless the parent is present. - If the Head Teacher, Geraldine Maidment, is not in the building, she must be contacted on her mobile number 07957 364154 - The incident must be written up on an Accident form and/or Incident sheet. - The Head Teacher will notify Local Safeguarding Children Board (LSCB) of any serious accident, injury to or death of any child while in our care and will act on the advice of the LSCB.

-Definition Accidents Incidents
+In the unlikely event of a death on the premises, the emergency services are called and the appropriate advice is followed.
+0 • We record serious Health and Safety incidents including those Critical Incident that are reportable to the Health and Safety Executive as above.We record the date and time of the incident, nature of the event, who was affected, what was done about it, if it was reported to the police, and if so, a crime number.
+Any follow up, or insurance claim made, should also be recorded.
+Any incident regarding issues of concern involving a child is recorded in the child's own file.
+Serious Accident or Sudden Illness The child's parent or carer is contacted at home or on the emergency numbers.
+If there is no reply, telephone the child's general practitioner. • Emergency numbers for every child are kept in the school office as well as in each class's register.If a child needs to be taken to hospital, a member of staff must accompany them unless the parent is present.
+If the Head Teacher, Geraldine Maidment, is not in the building, she must be contacted on her mobile number 07957 364154 The incident must be written up on an Accident form and/or Incident sheet.
+The Head Teacher will notify Local Safeguarding Children Board (LSCB) of any serious accident, injury to or death of any child while in our care and will act on the advice of the LSCB.
+Definition of • An accident is when a child, staff member or visitor is physically Accidents and Incidents hurt through nobody's fault.An incident is when a child, staff member or visitor is physically or emotionally hurt by another person.
+Non Serious Incidents and There may be incidents where a child is hurt but not seriously enough to warrant calling a parent or doctor.
+Accidents • The child's teacher needs to prepare a note for the parent to explain the situation - an incident form or accident form may be used.
+This is to be signed by the parent or carer at collection time.If there is any doubt about the level of seriousness, the parent is to be called, especially if the child is feeling very shocked or upset.An evaluation of the accident is made to assess the risk and is Charma Daliau noted as necessary.
+Sharps Policy Disposal of 'sharps' Policy Annemount School is committed to the health and safety of its staff, pupils and visitors.

-of • and

-- An accident is when a child, staff member or visitor is physically hurt through nobody's fault. - An incident is when a child, staff member or visitor is physically or emotionally hurt by another person.

-Non Serious Incidents and Accidents

-Serious There may be incidents where a child is hurt but not seriously and enough to warrant calling a parent or doctor.

-- The child's teacher needs to prepare a note for the parent to explain the situation - an incident form or accident form may be used.
-This is to be signed by the parent or carer at collection time. - The 'Going Home Book' needs to be checked to see if the child will be collected by anyone other than their usual parent or carer.
-If this is the case, the parent should be called. - If there is any doubt about the level of seriousness, the parent is to be called, especially if the child is feeling very shocked or upset. - An evaluation of the accident is made to assess the risk and is noted as necessary.

-Sharps Policy

-Disposal of 'sharps' Policy

-Annemount School is committed to the health and safety of its staff, pupils and visitors.
 Ensuring the safety of the school community is of paramount importance.
 The purpose of this policy is to deal with the disposal of sharps and to prevent infection from blood borne diseases.
 This policy contains details of the process for the safe handling and disposal of sharps, and what procedure to follow in case of a sharps injury.

-This policy should be followed in line with the schools Health and Safety Policy.
+This policy should be followed in line with the schools Health and Page 9 of 13

+Safety Policy.